b3gm/ode-to-joy/README.md

 where the parameter `h` is the step size, `O` is the Landau symbol "big O", `y_h(t)` is the approximated solution of the initial value problem, which was found using step size `h` and `y(t)` is the real solution of the initial value problem (which typically cannot be computed analytically).
 The integer parameter `n` depends on the solver being used.
 Solvers with higher values of `n` produce smaller errors for a given step size but also need to sample the derivative `fDash` more often.

-As a simple example the one dimensional initial value problem
+As a simple example the one-dimensional initial value problem

 ```
 y'(t) = y(t)